biosimulations/biosimulations/docs/concepts/conventions/simulation-run-visualizations.md

       "value": 2
     },
     {
-      "name": "Vega signal whose value should be rendered with the value of an attribute of a simulation of a SED-ML document", "value": 100
+      "name": "Vega signal whose value should be rendered with the value of a simulation attribute of a SED-ML document", "value": 100
     }
   ],